 Fares vary depending on the season and availability of promo seats; you can book directly on Air Swift's official site.
 Air passengers to El Nido are also charged PHP 200 (about US$3.50) environment fee; proceeds go to the El Nido Foundation, an NGO overseeing environmental issues within El Nido and the islands in Bacuit Bay.

 Other flight options take you one step away from El Nido, leaving you to make the final connection yourself.
-Read about the Manila-Puerto Princesa air route in the next section, and the Manila-Coron air route in the section after that.
+Read about the Manila-Puerto Princesa air route in the next section.
 Puerto Princesa and Coron offer land and sea connections (respectively) to El Nido.

 El Nido is located on the northern end of the elongated Palawan Island (which, by itself, is an awesome travel destination).